 The above credentialed historians answer the question to my satisfaction—the boys had to be eliminated in case rebels or plotters would use them to undermine and indeed even overthrow Richard.

-Richard gained the most from their deaths.
+Richard gained the most from their deaths (motive), and he had them in his custody (opportunity).

 Therefore, to an outsider like me, Richard III ordered them killed.